appcypher/prompt-bar/README.md

 <div align="center">
   <h1 align="center">Prompt Bar</h1>
+  <h5 align="center">A simple RayCast-like Tauri application</h5>
 </div>

-A simple spotlight-like example application for macOS.

 > [!NOTE]
-> This project showcases how to use the [`Tauri`](https://tauri.app) plugin to create a spotlight-like application for macOS.
+> This project showcases how to use the [`Tauri`](https://tauri.app) to create a spotlight-like application for macOS.
+>
-> This is an example project and only meant for educational purposes.
+> This project is meant for educational purposes only.

 ##